singchia/bashes/README.md

-# oldschool
+# bash-hammer
-some funky things written in bash
+some tools written in bash